 Pre-Major (9 CH): Introduces students to filmmaking fundamentals.
-Students take these courses as part of year one in preperation for the major.
+Students take these courses as part of year one in preparation for the major.

 Production Mode Studios (24 CH): Students select from classes built around the production modes of Animation, Documentary, Experimental, and Narrative.
-Studens take at least one course in each area over their second and third years in the major while also choosing to focus in one area in their third and forth years.
+Over years two through four, students select from a menu of choices in these four modes, pursuing their own interests across these modes.
+All students must take at least one course in each mode.

 Cinema Today (2 CH): A chance for students to deepen their experience with the exhibition of cinema.
-This course is designed specifically for Moving-Image Production majors and students will particpate in the course in both their second adn third years in the major.
+This course is designed specifically for Moving-Image Production majors and students will participate in the course in both their second and third years in the major.

-Moving-Image Production Electives (6 CH): Students are encouraged in their second, third, and forth years of study to use this area to explore internships, study abroad, additional production courses, or screenwriting courses.
+Moving-Image Production Electives (6 CH): Students are encouraged in their second, third, and fourth years of study to use this area to explore internships, study abroad, additional production courses, or screenwriting courses.